ModiaSim/Modia3D.jl/docs/src/tutorial/GettingStarted.md

 ## 1. Pendulum

-In the following example a simple pendulum is defined (this is a copy of `$(Modia3D.path)/test/Tutorial/Pendulum1.jl`):
+In the following example a simple pendulum is defined.
+This example is a copy of: `$(Modia3D.path)/test/Tutorial/Pendulum1.jl`

 ```julia
 module Pendulum1